rebelopsio/aws-terraform-python/README.md

 └── python-diagrams
 ```

 The approach will be pretty simple, I'll nest a directory under `architecture` and include the necessary #terraform to build that infrastructure.
-I'll build modules for reusability and nest those in the `library/terraform` directory.
-I'll then write the #python to create the diagrams and next those as individual directories under `reports`.
+I'll build modules for reusability and nest those in the `library/terraform-modules` directory.
+I'll then write the #python to create the diagrams and next those as individual directories under `python-reports`.

 ### Continuous integration
 I'll ensure that I also configure some GitHub Actions for the #terraform and #python code.
 At the very least just to ensure that the code is validated and linted, etc.